-Start a new Sign On Sheet using the details in SailEvent and a review of the participants who have arrived to race.
+Place a new Sign On Sheet and a pen in the workshop on the bench or with a clipboard by the whiteboard for competitors to complete their details.
 Check PY details, helm and crew details and any relevant matters to risk assessment considerations.
 Double check your boat types and numbers prior to the start and confirm with the patrol boat.